 Wouldn’t it be handy to see all your factors on one response plot?
 You can do this with the trace plot, which provides silhouette views of the response surface.
 The real benefit from this plot is for selecting axes and constants in contour and 3D plots.
 From the Graphs Toolbar select Trace.
 Trace plots show the effects of changing each component along an imaginary line from the reference blend (defaulted to the overall centroid) to the vertex.
 For example, click on the curve for A and it changes color.

 Notice that viscosity (the response) is not very sensitive to this component.

 In this case, where the experimental region forms a simplex, it matters little which direction you take.
-Check this out by going to the Trace Graph tool and pressing Cox.
+Check this out by going to View > Trace Direction and selecting Cox.
 In the Cox direction, as the amount of any component increases, the amounts of all other components decrease, but their ratio to one another remains constant.
 Chemists may like this because it preserves the reaction stoichiometry.
 However, when plotted in this direction, traces for highly constrained mixture components (such as a catalyst for a chemical reaction) become truncated.
 Thus, mixture-design experts argue that although it no longer holds actual ratios constant, Piepel’s direction provides a more helpful plot by providing the broadest coverage of the experimental space.
 For this reason Piepel is the preferred plot in Design-Expert.
 For more detail, search in Help for “trace plot”.